 - are looking for work, but have problems entering the labour market due to a lack of formal qualifications or weak basic skills.

 - have received an assessment of your need for assistance from NAV to find employment, and training is assessed as the best way to do so.

 What does training entail?

-Within these limitations, the education/training shall be tailored to your needs and to the opportunities available in the local labour market.
+NAV’s training programme can have a duration of up to 3 years.
+Within these limits, the training or education must be tailored to your needs and opportunities available in the employment market.

-If you are receiving subsistence benefits (such as unemployment benefits or a work assessment allowance) you will keep those benefits while you participate in this measure.
-If not, you may be eligible for specific benefits while participating in an employment scheme.
+If you receive subsistence benefits - for example unemployment benefit (dagpenger) or work assessment allowance (arbeidsavklaringspenger), you will keep these benefits while you participate in the programme.
+If not, you may be eligible for specific benefits while participating in an employment scheme (tiltakspenger).